 - Find the best all-in-one printers

-Fortunately, you've got a lot of options for online fax services, with different pricing tiers to meet a wide variety of needs.
-We've tested many different faxing services over the years, returning to review old favorites that we've previously rated just to make sure they're still up to snuff.
-Here's what we've found.
+We've tested many different companies over the years, returning to review old favorites that we've previously rated just to make sure they're still up to snuff.
+Here are the best online fax services — both free and paid — that we've found.

 What are the best online fax services?